Theory-of-Everything/nii-nvim/doc/helpdoc.md

 end)
 ```

-Next you will want to create the configuration file for initialization of the plugin.
+Next, you will want to create the configuration file that initializes the plugin.
  - Plugin config files are made in the `lua/config/` directory.
- - Make a file `lua/config/presence.lua` ndn write all the code for the plugin to startup as desired.
+ - Make a file `lua/config/presence.lua` and write all the code for the plugin to startup as desired.
  - Lastly, require the file in the `init.lua`
  ```lua
 ...